 Well-child visits aim to do the following:

 Both physical examination and screening are important parts of preventive health care in infants and children.
-Most parameters, such as weight, are included for all children; others are applicable to selected patients, such as lead screening in 1- and 2-yr-olds.
+Most parameters, such as weight Weight Physical growth includes attainment of full height and appropriate weight and an increase in size of all organs (except lymphatic tissue, which decreases in size).
+Growth from birth to adolescence... read more , are included for all children; others are applicable to selected patients, such as lead screening in 1- and 2-year-olds.

 Anticipatory guidance is also important to preventive health care.
 It includes

 Obtaining information about the child and parents (via questionnaire, interview, or evaluation)

 Working with parents to promote health (forming a therapeutic alliance)